FridaySalami/cookbook-chefstore/src/content/recipes/sticky-soy-garlic-noodles.md

 ## Why You'll Love This

-These noodles are a full-body nod.
-Quick to make, packed with umami, and just the right kind of messy.
-Serve ‘em straight or toss in extras—leftover chicken, crispy tofu, or a fried egg on top.
+These noodles hit like a midnight craving and a Friday night reward all at once.
+They’re slick with soy and sweet with just enough stick to hug every twist and tangle.
+Garlic whispers its way through each bite.
+Ginger hums quietly beneath.
+You can have them done in twenty and eaten in five.

+And the beauty?
+They play well with others.
+Got leftover roast veg?
+Toss it in.
+Fried egg?
+Perch it on top.
+Cold beer?
+Don’t forget it.
+Simple, satisfying, and endlessly yours.

 ## Ingredients

-- 200g wheat noodles or spaghetti
+- 200g Wheat Noodles or Spaghetti
-- 2 tbsp dark soy sauce
+- 2 Tablespoons Dark Soy Sauce
-- 1 tbsp light soy sauce
+- 1 Tablespoon Light Soy Sauce
-- 1 tbsp honey or brown sugar
+- 1 Tablespoon Honey or Brown Sugar
-- 1 tbsp rice vinegar or lime juice
+- 1 Tablespoon Rice Vinegar or Lime Juice
-- 1 tsp sesame oil
+- 1 Teaspoon Sesame Oil
-- 2 garlic cloves, minced
+- 2 Garlic Cloves
-- 1 tsp ginger, grated
-- 1 tbsp neutral oil (like sunflower or vegetable)
+- 1 Teaspoon Ginger
-- Optional toppings: spring onions, sesame seeds, chilli flakes
+- 1 Tablespoon Neutral Oil

+### Optional Toppings

+- Spring Onions
+- Sesame Seeds
+- Chilli Flakes

 ## Instructions

+1. **Boil the noodles**
-1. Cook noodles according to packet instructions.
-Drain and set aside.
+   Bring a large pot of water to the boil.
+Cook your noodles until just tender, then drain and set aside.

+2. **Mix your sauce**
-2. In a bowl, mix both soy sauces, honey, vinegar, and sesame oil.
+   In a bowl, stir together the dark soy sauce, light soy sauce, honey or sugar, vinegar, and sesame oil.
+Set aside.

+3. **Cook the aromatics**
-3. Heat oil in a wok or frying pan over medium heat.
-Add garlic and ginger.
-Sizzle gently for 30 seconds.
+   Heat the neutral oil in a wok or large frying pan over medium heat.
+Add the garlic and ginger and cook for 30 seconds until fragrant but not browned.

+4. **Build the glaze**
-4. Pour in the sauce mix.
-Let it bubble and thicken slightly—about 1 minute.
+   Pour in the sauce mixture.
+Let it bubble and thicken for a minute until glossy and slightly reduced.

-5. Add the cooked noodles.
-Toss and stir until they’re glossy and coated in sticky sauce.
+5. **Add the noodles**
+   Toss in the cooked noodles.
+Stir well, coating every strand in that sticky sauce.
+Keep tossing for another minute or so until everything’s shiny and hot.

+6. **Finish and serve**
-6. Serve hot, topped with spring onions, sesame seeds, and chilli flakes if you fancy a kick.
+   Serve right away.
+Scatter over spring onions, sesame seeds, and chilli flakes if you like things fiery.

 ## Tips

-- Want it spicy?
-Add a spoon of chilli crisp or fresh chopped red chilli.
+- Add chilli crisp or a drizzle of sriracha for heat that lingers in the best way.
-- Leftover roast veg or shredded chicken can jump in here with no fuss.
+- Leftover chicken, mushrooms, or greens can make this heartier without much effort.
-- Gluten-free?
-Use tamari and rice noodles.
+- For a gluten-free option, swap soy sauce for tamari and use rice noodles instead.

 ## Goes Great With

-- Stir-fried greens or pak choi
+- Pak Choi or Tenderstem Broccoli Stir-Fried in Garlic
-- Fried egg with a runny yolk
+- A Fried Egg with a Runny Centre
-- Cold beer or sweet iced tea
+- Sweet Iced Tea, Cold Beer, or Sparkling Water with Lime